The Table of Content

 Over the years the monks leased out portions of their land to private individuals.
 They set up a courthouse or chapel and a tithing centre at Kipps (known at various times as Kyps, Kip or Kyp or Kippis), on the banks of Cullen's Burn (named after the long gone Cullens Farm), not far from the Cromlet (on present day Kipps Farm).

-Cullen's Burn is formally called
+Note: Cullen's Burn is formally called the Gartsherrie Burn.)

 The chapel was used more for civil than religious matters and was last used in 1740.
 In it they held, annually, three principal Baron Courts, at which they collected the rents or tithes of such farms as were let by them to tenants.
 It assumed extensive judicial rights, civil as well as criminal.
 Civil matters included adjudication in matters of debt, prices, and work within the area.
 Criminal matters included trials of all crimes committed in the area.
 The chapel was destroyed in the late 1700's and the ruins were completely removed by an enterprising farmer in the latter part of the nineteenth century to make way for a cornfield.